 Figure 55: IGC Storage Model Example

-Figure 55 shows an example of the SENDOUT modeling perspective of Storage contracts connected to the rest of the system.
+Figure 55 shows an example of the modeling perspective of Storage contracts connected to the rest of the system.
 From a model perspective, the DSM resources are considered a subset of supply resources and fill demand needs on the applicable AOI by offsetting other supply resources when the cost of such is less than other available resources.
 Figure 56 shows the DSM applied directly to the AOI.
 These DSM resources have costs and resource capacity that were determined by a separate DSM analysis as detailed in the Core Market Energy Efficiency Section (starting on page 73).